Did teen's big size factor in Florida amusement ride death?

 WARNING: This story contains graphic content.

-A rising middle school football player in Missouri, only 14 but already 6 feet, 5 inches tall and well over 300 pounds, Tyre Sampson fell to his death from a towering Florida amusement ride.
+A rising middle school football player in Missouri, only 14 but already 1.96m tall and well over 136kg, Tyre Sampson fell to his death from a towering Florida amusement ride.
 Lawyers for his family want to know if negligence about his size, or other factors, played a role.

 "This young man, he was athletic and he was big.
 He had no way of knowing," said Bob Hilliard, a Texas attorney who represents Tyre's mother, Nekia Dodd, in an interview Saturday.
 "This is going to be an issue of a lack of supervision and lack of training.
 A straight-up negligence case."

-Investigators on Saturday continued to examine what happened Thursday night when Sampson dropped out of his seat from a 430-foot, free-fall amusement park ride that is taller than the Statue of Liberty along a busy street in the heart of Orlando's tourist district not far from Disney World.
+Investigators on Saturday continued to examine what happened Thursday night when Sampson dropped out of his seat from a130m, free-fall amusement park ride that is taller than the Statue of Liberty along a busy street in the heart of Orlando's tourist district not far from Disney World.

-The ride takes patrons up to that height, tilts so they face the ground for a moment or two, and then plummets toward the ground at speeds of 75 mph (about 121 kph) or more.
+The ride takes patrons up to that height, tilts so they face the ground for a moment or two, and then plummets toward the ground at speeds of about 121km/h or more.

 The well-known civil rights attorney Ben Crump, who is working with Hilliard and represents Tyre's father, Yarnell Sampson, said the family is "shocked and heartbroken at the loss of their son."